 Thursday, August 9, 2012

 The light is now blue at both ends of the day.
 The open window had condensation at its base when I got up this morning.

 Bedtime has its ups and downs.
 Last night I yelled at Cal to stop talking and go to sleep, and he told me that he likes me less when I yell.
 I apologized.

 Usually, one of them wakes of his own accord, early, eager to get on with his day; one requires elaborate effort to rouse.
-My bright ‘good morning!’ is followed by some tickling, cajoling, a matter-of-fact request and then a stern admonition.
-Today, Alexi decided to wake him by reading some of their bedtime book, The Lord of the Rings, on his way to work.
-So the boys were both up, Abbott reading, Cal building with Lego, when I came downstairs.
+Today, Alexi decided to read aloud some of their bedtime book, The Lord of the Rings, on his way to work, so the boys were both up when I came downstairs.
 Cal asked me to build with him.
 I resisted the urge to think about what else I could be doing, and was the mother I would like to be for those fifteen minutes.
-As I heard the front door close, I thought about how stressful Alexi's job is in the life and death sense, and how my day’s stresses are in the mundane.
+As Alexi left, I thought about how stressful his job is in the life and death sense, and how my day’s stresses are in the mundane.

 I make everyone a list every morning at breakfast – their ‘honey-do’ list, I call it.
 Brush teeth, take a shower, hang up towel, make bed, practice piano 10 min, unload the dishwasher, check for laundry under your bed.
 They’re diligent with it; everything gets done.
 It’s sacred, somehow.

 They are at times querulous; at times they wrestle like puppies.
 When one wants to read, alone!, and barricades his door with a chair, the other talks to him through the open window of the next room.

-On the way home from our errands this afternoon we stopped and bought clams, because we were driving by Fisherman’s Terminal, and we could.
-I make them how a fisherman friend, who knows his way around the kitchen, told me to years ago.
+On the way home from our errands this afternoon we stopped and bought clams.
+I make them how a fisherman friend taught me to, years ago.

 Linguine with Clams